Vizuri/openshift-cicd-pipeline/exercises/Exercise-7/index.md

    >Note: New vulnerability are found each day.
 If you are one of the lucky ones and your build faild.
    Click on the *Anchore Report (FAIL)* on the left hand side and see what vulnerability was found.
+   To avoid the failure remove this new code from the Jenkinsfile and rebuild.